Harvey Weinstein Sentenced to 23 Years in Prison

-Harvey Weinstein was sentenced to 23 years in prison on Wednesday following his rape and sexual assault conviction.
-He received 20 years in prison with five years of post-release supervision for criminal sexual act in the first degree and three years in prison and five years of post-release supervision for rape in the third degree.
+Harvey Weinstein was sentenced to 23 years in prison in New York on Wednesday following his rape and sexual assault conviction.
+He received 20 years in prison with five years of post-release supervision for criminal sexual act in the first degree and three years in prison with five years of post-release supervision for rape in the third degree, per NBC.
+He was ordered to serve these sentences consecutively.

+"We thank the court for imposing a sentence that puts sexual predators and abusive partners in all segments of society on notice," District Attorney Cy Vance Jr. said in a statement.
+"We thank the survivors for their remarkable statements today and indescribable courage over the last two years.
+Harvey Weinstein deployed nothing less than an army of spies to keep them silent.
+But they refused to be silent, and they were heard.
+Their words took down a predator and put him behind bars, and gave hope to survivors of sexual violence all across the world."

+The New York State Department of Corrections and Community Supervision told E!
+News Weinstein will have to be declared "state ready" before he can be taken into custody.

 Weinstein arrived at the Manhattan Supreme Court in a blue suit.
 His accusers, including all six of the women who testified against him, were also there and sat in the front row.
 They were greeted with applause upon their arrival.